-Respite care facilities provide overnight, weekend, and longer stays for someone with Alzheimer's or a related dementia so a caregiver can have longer periods of time off.
-These facilities provide meals, help with activities of daily living, therapeutic activities to fit the needs of residents, and a safe, supervised environment.
+Respite care facilities provide overnight weekend and longer stays for someone with Alzheimers or dementia so caregivers can have longer periods of time off.

 What is Alzheimer's Disease and What is Dementia

 Alzheimer's disease is a brain disorder, a distinct disease, that results in progressive failure of the person to remember, think, reason, perceive, and make judgments.
 Eventually the brain shuts down all vital functions, and death occurs.
 At present, there is no cure.
 Alzheimer's is a type of dementia.

 Dementia is not a diagnosis but a broad symptom complex (that is, a group of symptoms) and can result from a variety of causes.
 It may or may not be reversible, depending upon the underlying cause.
 The symptoms of dementia include disorientation, poor memory, reduced intellectual functioning, reduced judgment, and alterations in emotional background.
 Implicit in the definition of dementia is loss of skills for everyday living.

 An estimated 4.5 million Americans have Alzheimer's disease.
 A national survey in 1993 indicates that approximately 19 million Americans say they have a family member with Alzheimer's and 37 million know someone with the disease (Lund, 2001).